stephengold/Wes/README.md

 #### For Gradle projects

-For projects built using Maven or Gradle, it is sufficient to specify the dependency on the Wes library.
+For projects built using Maven or Gradle, it is sufficient to specify the dependency on the Wes Library.
 The build tools should automatically resolve the remaining dependencies automatically.

-Because Wes is not on JCenter, you must explicitly specify its repository URL:
+Because Wes is not on JCenter yet, you must explicitly specify its repository URL:

     repositories {